-The Apple Cleanser comes from one of my favorite books, The Big Book of Juices: More Than 400 Natural Blends for Health and Vitality Every Day.
-However the recipe doesn’t specify some things.
-For instance I used a few of the stems and leaves of the beetroot.
-Also, I didn’t peel my cucumber.
-It was a homegrown cucumber.
-Whatever you do with those two things I’m sure it will come out wonderful
+The Carrot Cleanser comes from one of my favorite books, The Big Book of Juices: More Than 400 Natural Blends for Health and Vitality Every Day.

 - 1 stick celery

 - 2 large kale leaves

 Beta-carotene, folic acid, vitamin B3, B6 and C. Calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, sulphur.

 This is an excellent detox juice recipe.
 Try it!